Graduate degrees and programs

 What is the difference between a Master's Degree and a Graduate Certificate?

-A Master's degree is an academic degree granted to student who have undergone study demonstrating a mastery or high-order overview of a specific field of study or are of professional practice.
+A Master's degree is an academic degree granted to students who have undergone study demonstrating a mastery or high-order overview of a specific field of study or are of professional practice.
 Within the area studied, graduates will develop advanced knowledge of a specialized body of theoretical and applied topics, analytical and critical thinking skills or professional application, and the ability to solve problems and think independently.
 Master's degrees typically involve 30 hours or more of graduate course work.

 A Graduate Certificate is a degree program designed to provide students with specialized knowledge in a particular discipline, teach them about new developments in their fields, and provide specialized training to enhance professional skills.
 Graduate Certificates typically involve 12 to 18 hours of graduate course work.